-Parenting plans have been used in other states with positive results, starting with Washington in 1988.
-The use of these plans has been effective in helping to alleviate one of the most serious problems about divorce: the fact that nearly 50 percent of the divorced parents who do not receive custody simply drop out of their children's lives.
-According to most studies children generally seem to do best when both parents remain part of their lives.
+Beginning with the state of Washington in 1988, parenting plans have been used in other states with positive results for the children of divorce.
+Since, according to most studies, children of divorced parents generally seem to do best when both parents remain part of their lives, the use of these plans has been effective in helping to alleviate one of the most serious problems stemming from divorce: the fact that nearly 50 percent of the divorced parents who do not receive custody simply drop out of their children's lives.

-These bills attempt to ameliorate the impact of divorce by reducing conflict between the parents, maintaining parenting roles and responsibilities and meaningful relationships between the parents and the children, and providing children with support through the transition.
-The current system's emphasis on the adversarial process to determine custody, support, and visitation does little to address the children's needs.
-The bills' requirements will help to make parents more sensitive to the impact of divorce on their children and will help parents to remain involved in their children's lives, and to consider the fact that as parents they must work together for the sake of their children's well-being.
-The bills would help to prevent parents from thinking of custody issues in terms of fighting over who will have possession of the child.
-It is hoped that instead they will think of what is best for their child.
+These bills attempt to ameliorate the impact of divorce on children by reducing conflict between the parents, helping maintain parenting roles and responsibilities, encouraging meaningful relationships between the parents and the children, and providing children with support through the transition.
+The current system's emphasis on the adversarial process to determine custody, support, and visitation does little to encourage divorcing parents to address the needs of their children. requirements will help to make divorcing parents more sensitive to the impact of the divorce on their children.
+It is hoped that designing and complying with a parenting plan will help parents to remain involved in their children's lives after the divorce and force them to recognize the fact that as parents they must work together for the sake of their children's well-being.
+Hopefully, the process will help prevent parents from thinking of custody issues in terms of fighting over possession of the child and instead get them to think of what is best for their child.

-The bills provide a needed alternative to reliance upon court orders; parents are encouraged to work together to plan and come to agreement about how their children are to be raised.
-Neither parent is given special consideration; no legal presumption is contained in the bills providing that either the mother or the father will have superior position.
+In addition to the potential benefits for the children of divorce, the bills provide a needed alternative to reliance upon court orders; parents are encouraged to work together to plan and come to agreement about how their children are to be raised.
+Neither parent is given special consideration; no legal presumption is contained in the bills providing that either the mother or the father will have superior position in the planning or decision making.
 The emphasis is on the best interests of the child, and first consideration is given, in any decision, to how the child will be affected.
-Both parents will have to work out decisions regarding how the child will be raised, and where conflicts arise alternative dispute resolution procedures will be used rather than simply going to court.
+Both parents will be expected to work out decisions regarding how the child will be raised, and where conflicts arise alternative dispute resolution procedures will be used rather than relying on the court to resolve every disagreement.